-The library also has devices for accessibility: a scanner that can convert print to PDF, OCR PDF, or Read Aloud audio files; a magnifying reader that allows print to be magnifies in HD; and while all lab computers have built in built-in features for screen narration and magnification, there are two with additional accessibility features.
-Library database sites meet web accessibility standards as does most content.
-You can fids out more here https://libguides.com.edu/Accessibility
+The library has devices for accessibility: a scanner that can convert print to PDF, OCR PDF, or Read Aloud audio files; a magnifying reader that allows print resources such as books to be magnified in HD; and while all lab computers have built in built-in features for screen narration and magnification, there are two computers with additional accessibility features.
+All library database sites meet web accessibility standards as does most content.
+You can find out more here https://libguides.com.edu/Accessibility